Matchbox Educable Noughts and Crosses Engine

-The Matchbox Educable Noughts and Crosses Engine (sometimes called the Machine Educable Noughts and Crosses Engine or MENACE) was a mechanical computer made from 304 matchboxes designed and built by artificial intelligence researcher Donald Michie in 1961.
+The Matchbox Educable Noughts and Crosses Engine (sometimes called the Machine Educable Noughts and Crosses Engine or MENACE) was a mechanical computer made from 304 matchboxes designed and built by artificial intelligence researcher Donald Michie and his colleague Roger Chambers, in 1961.
 It was designed to play human opponents in games of noughts and crosses (tic-tac-toe) by returning a move for any given state of play and to refine its strategy through reinforcement learning.
+This was one of the first types of artificial intelligence.

-Michie did not have a computer readily available, so he worked around this restriction by building it out of matchboxes.
-The matchboxes used by Michie each represented a single possible layout of a noughts and crosses grid.
+Michie and Chambers did not have immediate access to a computer; they worked around this by building the engine out of matchboxes.
+The matchboxes they used each represented a single possible layout of a noughts and crosses grid.
 When the computer first played, it would randomly choose moves based on the current layout.
 As it played more games, through a reinforcement loop, it disqualified strategies that led to losing games, and supplemented strategies that led to winning games.
 Michie held a tournament against MENACE in 1961, wherein he experimented with different openings.

 Following MENACE's maiden tournament against Michie, it demonstrated successful artificial intelligence in its strategy.
 Michie's essays on MENACE's weight initialisation and the BOXES algorithm used by MENACE became popular in the field of computer science research.
 Michie was honoured for his contribution to machine learning research, and was twice commissioned to program a MENACE simulation on an actual computer.

 Origin

 Donald Michie (1923–2007) had been on the team decrypting the German Tunny Code during World War II.
 Fifteen years later, he wanted to further display his mathematical and computational prowess with an early convolutional neural network.
 Since computer equipment was not obtainable for such uses, and Michie did not have a computer readily available, he decided to display and demonstrate artificial intelligence in a more esoteric format and constructed a functional mechanical computer out of matchboxes and beads.

 MENACE was constructed as the result of a bet with a computer science colleague who postulated that such a machine was impossible.
-Michie undertook the task of collecting and defining each matchbox as a 'fun project', later turned into a demonstration tool.
+Michie undertook the task of collecting and defining each matchbox as a "fun project", later turned into a demonstration tool.
 Michie completed his essay on MENACE in 1963, "Experiments on the mechanization of game-learning", as well as his essay on the BOXES Algorithm, written with R. A. Chambers and had built up an AI research unit in Hope Park Square, Edinburgh, Scotland.

-MENACE "learned" by playing increasing matches of noughts and crosses.
+MENACE learned by playing successive matches of noughts and crosses.
 Each time, it would eliminate a losing strategy by the human player confiscating the beads that corresponded to each move.
 It reinforced winning strategies by making the moves more likely, by supplying extra beads.
 This was one of the earliest versions of the Reinforcement Loop, the schematic algorithm of looping the algorithm, dropping unsuccessful strategies until only the winning ones remain.
 This model starts as completely random, and gradually learns.